StarArawn/kayak_ui/rfcs/rfc-4-text-selection-design.md

 It's not a major change but certainly an improvement.

-However, this would be a large refactor and something we'd want to really consider before doing.
+However, this could be a large refactor and something we'd want to really consider before doing.
 It may be beneficial to do something like this in the long run for other systems, but it might also cause unforeseen issues.

 > 💬 Should a major refactor like this be done?
 What are the possible issues this might create?
 Is it worth it?
+Should we do it to only the node tree or the manager itself?

 ##### 4.1.4. `KayakContext` Methods